devborgis/devborgis/README.md

 ## About Me

-I am an enthusiastic programmer, professor, and co-founder of Spote Brasil.
+I am an enthusiastic programmer, teacher, and co-founder of Spote Brasil.
 My main skills include programming in Object Pascal using Delphi and Lazarus, as well as database management.
 I have a passion for the intricacies of programming, focusing on the logic and processes that occur behind the scenes in applications rather than the visual aspects.

 ## Projects